 The School’s early intentions were to primarily educate the sons of middle class clergy and to emphasise the teachings of the Anglican faith as its core priority.
 Over the years the School grew slowly up to the Great War with additions to School facilities as needed and often funded under critical financial parameters.

-Sport was always important and from its earliest days formidable teams played the earliest forms of rugby football as well cricket and later rowed on the adjacent canal.
+Sport was always important and from its earliest days formidable teams played the earliest forms of rugby football, as well as cricket and later rowed on the adjacent canal.
 Today every conceivable form of sporting activity is partaken in within a highly competitive fixture list against peer schools, both in this country and abroad.

 The School has acquired a formidable reputation for war heroes going back to the Boer War but it was in the Second World War and the R.A.F. in particular, that the names of Guy Gibson, Douglas Bader, Adrian Warburton, Arthur Banks, Alec Cranswick and others raised the School’s profile to national fame.